If you’ve decided to purchase a ductless heat pump, you’ve decided to live comfortably with a quiet, energy-efficient heating and cooling system.

 Get Your Ductless Heat Pump Today

-If you’re looking for an HVAC company in Salem, contact The Heat Pump Store today.
-Our in-depth knowledge of energy efficient ductless systems best suit Pacific Northwest allows us to help you determine which system is best for you and your home.
+If you’re looking for an HVAC company in Oregon, contact The Heat Pump Store today.
+Our in-depth knowledge of energy-efficient ductless systems best suit Pacific Northwest allows us to help you determine which system is best for you and your home.
 Contact us today at 503-606-9165 to take the first step towards an energy-efficient home!

 Get Your Ductless Cooling System Checked ASAP